Lab 6 - Anterior Body Wall & Abdominal Viscera

-- Identify the other two major branches of the celiac trunk, the hepatic and left gastric arteries.
+- Identify the other two major branches of the celiac trunk, the common hepatic artery and left gastric artery.

-- With the celiac trunk exposed, you should be able to find one or both of the important celiac ganglia, which form a ganglionated plexus around the celiac trunk.
+- With the celiac trunk exposed, you may be able to find one or both of the important celiac ganglia, which form a plexus around the celiac trunk.

 - Look for the vagal trunks (you saw them in the thorax earlier) bearing visceral parasympathetics through the esophageal hiatus in the diaphragm.
-Trace conrtibutions from the vagal trunks to the celiac plexus.
+Trace contributions from the vagal trunks to the celiac plexus.

 1. Meckel's Diverticulum

 In the embryo, the midgut is continuous through the navel with the rudimentary yolk sac.
 The vitelline duct connecting gut and yolk sac ordinarily degenerates in later fetal life, but a vestige of it sometimes persists in the form of a blind outpocketing or appendix of the ileum, called Meckel's diverticulum.
 Occasionally, a Meckel's diverticulum can become strangulated or may begin hemorrhaging.

 2. Vitelline Fistula

 A less common and more serious malformation is persistence of a patent vitelline duct; the resulting vitelline fistula permits fecal discharge through the navel, and the ileum may prolapse through the fistula.